Justin Trudeau is Canada’s 23rd Prime Minister and the leader of the Liberal Party.

 As strange as it may seem, there is nothing exceptional about those family ties.
-As the Percheron pioneers were among the very first French emigrants to settle in New France, most of North Americans with French-Canadian ancestry have Percheron blood and are more or less related.
+As the Percheron pioneers were among the very first French settlers to arrive in what was then known as New France, most of North Americans with French-Canadian ancestry have Percheron blood and are more or less related.

-perche-quebec.com has found more than 940 Justin Trudeau’s ancestors.
+perche-quebec.com has found more than one thousand Justin Trudeau’s ancestors.
 See details here.

 The French-born pioneer Zacharie Cloutier (~1590 - 1677) is a common ancestor of Justin Trudeau (11th generation) and Stephane Dion (10th generation), ex-Canada’s Minister of Foreign Affairs in Trudeau’s cabinet (2015-2017).

-perche-quebec.com has identified nineteen Justin Trudeau’s ancestors whose the origin is Perche (France) in his paternal lineage.
+perche-quebec.com has identified more than twenty Justin Trudeau’s ancestors whose the origin is Perche (France) in his paternal lineage.